c3di/neural_fib_se_bse/README.md

 # Neural Focussed Ion Beam Simulator
 This python package implements a surrogate model to approximately replicate the Monte-Carlo simulations performed to simulate scanning electron microscopy imaging.
-Our model accepts threedimensional microstructure representations of porous materials in the form of lists of primitives.
+Our model accepts three-dimensional microstructure representations of porous materials in the form of lists of primitives.
 It converts them to a specific data representation suitable for a neural network.
 A convolutional architecture generates two-dimensional